 However, that same Fortune data tells us that 190 of the Fortune 500 experienced “negative growth.”
 Which sounds an awful lot like a decline, likely from lost revenue, lost customers, lost market share and talent walking out the door.

 If you’re asking why the life expectancy for companies has shrunk, look at the cell phone in your pocket.
 Think about the last time you checked Facebook, Instagram, or Twitter.
 It’s no mystery that emerging digital, social and mobile technologies, and the changes they have brought into the world, are the source of this disruption.

 The statistics are staggering.
-As of 2017, Fortune reported that 700 million smartphones were in use worldwide.
-Facebook has now reached upwards of 2 billion active users.
-Nearly half of the world’s population uses the Internet.
+Fortune reports that nearly a billion smartphones were in use worldwide.
+Facebook has now reached upwards of 2 billion+ active users.
+Nearly 3/4 of the world’s population uses the Internet.
 In a matter of seconds, we can learn the capital of Qatar, find the number of calories in a green pepper, and figure out the time it takes to drive to Albuquerque.

 Why your company probably sucks